sebastian-software/babel-preset-edge/readme.md

   // Enable full compression on production scripts or basic compression for libraries or during development.
   compression: true,

-  // Removing comments by default to keep exported libraries leaner in disc space.
-  // Comments are automatically re-enabled if Webpack Universal Imports are used for having correct chunkNames.
-  comments: false,

   // Do not apply general minification by default
   minified: false